-In 2022-23, BSD educators will take part in a series of professional learning opportunities as determined by our strategic plan.
+In 2023-24, BSD educators will take part in a series of professional learning opportunities as determined by our strategic plan.
 Our framing question for the year is: How might I use deeper learning strategies to become a more informed educator?

 K-5 educators will explore this through professional learning focused on our new K-5 literacy curriculum.
 6-12 educators will explore how to actively engage in anti-racist interactions with students, families, and colleagues.
-In addition to these themes, during our in-service days, staff may elect to participate in additional experiences both nationally and regionally to support their professional growth.
+Best practices research suggests that educators need opportunities to implement strategies while participating in ongoing professional learning.
+In order to support adult learning theory we are intentionally focusing on the anti-racist strands and the literacy curriculum for a second year.
+In addition, we are expanding the anti-racist work to all elementary schools during a monthly professional learning time.